 - 46% of Middle East banking users surveyed shows the highest rates of adoption. the survey also shows that 60% in KSA, 52% in UAE, and 46% in Egypt use both online and mobile banking.

 - KSA and UAE both achieved the highest adoption of digital banking with rates 60% and 52%, respectively, followed by Egypt with rate 46%, while Jordan is the lowest country that has non-adopters of digital banking.

 - The top reasons for adopting digital marketing in UAE and Lebanon is its ability to access anytime, anywhere, its ability to reduce banking time, and made banking transactions easier.

-- The most frequent activities used in digital banking are checking bank statements with rate 62% and managing bank accounts 61% and that done at least once a week.
+- The most frequent activities used in digital banking are checking bank statements with a rate of 62% and managing bank accounts for 61% and that done at least once a week.

-- The prime barriers to adoption digital banking in the region are related to the trust, that 40% of respondents, Countries like Jordan and Lebanon prefers dealing with banks, while 27% of respondents in the UAE and Egypt are worried about the security.
+- The prime barriers of adopting digital banking in the region are related to the trust, that 40% of respondents, Countries like Jordan and Lebanon prefers dealing with banks, while 27% of respondents in the UAE and Egypt are worried about the security.